0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 We can now search for 'Defender for Cloud' at the top of the page so that we can enable the ability to gather logs from the Virtual Machine.
 <p align="center"><img src="https://i.imgur.com/ZS8bpZv.png" height="50%" width="50%" alt="Defender for Cloud"/></p>

-To do so, we will navigate to 'Evironment Settings' then select the log analytics workspace that we create previously that is displayed a selectable option.
+To do so, we will navigate to 'Environment Settings' then select the log analytics workspace that we create previously that is displayed a selectable option.
 We will then, select to turn 'Azure Defender On' and then turn <b>OFF</b> 'SQL Servers on Machine'.
 Once this is done, you will select to '<b> Save </b>'.
 <p align="center"><img src="https://i.imgur.com/v7SNEGs.png" height="50%" width="50%" alt="Pricing & Settings"/></p>

 Following this, we will select 'Data Collection' in the left pane and enable 'All Events' option under store additional raw data - windows securtity events then choose to '<b> Save</b>'.